-Just before Thanksgiving we will remove the ODI dewar from the telescope and, should we still be able to fit into our clean suits after Thanksgiving, work will start in the clean room to extract the focal plane.
-In January, the new detectors will be installed at the University of Arizona's Imaging Technology Laboratory and the upgraded focal plane will return to NOAO in early February.
+Just before Thanksgiving the ODI dewar was removed from the telescope and, subsequently, the focal plane was extracted in the clean room.
+In January, the new detectors were installed at the University of Arizona's Imaging Technology Laboratory and the upgraded focal plane has now returned to NOAO.

 Installation, dewar refurbishment, and extensive detector optimization will take us to mid May, when ODI will ship back to Kitt Peak.
-While the final dates are still evolving, we will schedule the installation of ODI right after Memorial Day.
+Installation of ODI will begin just after Memorial Day.
 First light and commissioning throughput will occur in June 2015, allowing for first shared risk science data to be taken with 5x5 ODI in July 2015.

 For additional information, view the Potential Partner Information or contact John Salzer (slaz at astro.indiana.edu).